klean2050/tiles_ecg_model/README.md

 │   ├── trainers/            # lightning classes for each train session │   └── utils/               # miscellaneous scripts and methods
-├── .gitignore           # ignore data/ and runs/ folders └── setup.py             # package installation script
+├── .gitignore           # ignore data/ and runs/ folders ├── setup.py             # package installation script
+└── video_list.txt       # list of curated YouTube videos (ID)
 ```

 ## Getting the Data

 VCMR is trained on a large-scale dataset of 20150 music video clips, downloaded from YouTube in MPEG-4 high-resolution format.
 The unique codes of the utilized videos can be found at ``video_list.txt``.
 To reproduce the dataset, run ``preprocess_data.py``.

 For each video we isolate the middle 2 minutes of its content.
 To avoid non-official clips (e.g., amateur covers, lyric videos) we keep track of the scenes and discard those clips that include a scene of more than 30 seconds.
-For the music encoder we extract the audio component in WAV mono format at 22050 Hz and split it at 8 segments of 15 seconds.
+For the music encoder we extract the audio component in WAV mono format at 16 kHz and split it at 8 segments of 15 seconds.
 For the visual encoder we extract CLIP embeddings from frames at 5 fps and average the resulting 512-D feature vectors per second.

 ## The VCMR Framework